Dominique Nasser: Musical Artist

 You need to be able to wear many hats - in this day and age especially, you can’t just be the ‘musical artist’.

-You have to be able to market yourself by learning skills such as photography, videography, basic-level music production and editing.
-The amount of learning never ends and for some people this can be an absolute thrill.
-However for others, it may seem like a lot of unnecessary work and is probably not something that you’d be cut out to do full-time.
+You have to market yourself by learning skills such as photography, videography, basic-level music production and editing.
+The amount of learning never ends, and for some people, this can be an absolute thrill.
+However, for others, it may seem like a lot of unnecessary work and is probably not something that you’d be cut out to do full-time.

 What advice would you give to someone considering pursuing a career in this industry?